Body Scan Meditation

 A practice that helps to reconnect with your body sensations, releasing tension and achieve a great state of relaxation.
 With regular practice, you’ll increase also self-awareness which will help you managing anxiety and depression effectively.

 Develop mindfulness skills by becoming aware of your thoughts drifting away while counting your breath.
 By noticing it and bringing it back to the present moment, you are strengthening your mind and increasing focus and concentration.

 Breath & Body Awareness

-Breath & Body Awareness Mindfulness Practice This meditation guides you to unite the body and the breath, one of the techniques that helps with regulating emotions and negative repetitive thought, as well as managing pain.
+Breath & Body Awareness Mindfulness Practice.
+This meditation guides you to unite the body and the breath, one of the techniques that help with regulating emotions and negative repetitive thought, as well as managing pain.